billwiliams/NLP/deep_n_grams/README.md

 where: $$ z = {(x - \mu)\over{\beta}}$$

 The maximum value, which is what we choose as the prediction in the last step of a Recursive Neural Network `RNN` we are using for text generation, in a sample of a random variable following an exponential distribution approaches the Gumbel distribution when the sample increases asymptotically.
 For that reason, the Gumbel distribution is used to sample from a categorical distribution.

+###  <span style="color:blue"> On statistical methods </span>

+Using statistical method  will not give  results that are as good.
+The model will not be able to encode information seen previously in the data set and as a result, the perplexity will increase.
+Furthermore, statistical ngram models take up too much space and memory.
+As a result, it will be inefficient and too slow.
+Conversely, with deepnets, We can get a better perplexity